'Time for independent Palestinian state' says UAE's top diplomat after Gaza ceasefire

 Photo: AFP

-Amid prayers for peace in Gaza, it is now "time for an independent Palestinian state," said Dr Anwar Mohammed Gargash, Diplomatic Advisor to the UAE President.
+Amid prayers for peace and normalcy in the Gaza Strip, it is now "time for an independent Palestinian state," said Dr Anwar Mohammed Gargash, Diplomatic Advisor to the UAE President.

-Hugs were exchanged and tearful moments captured as 15 months of war came to a halt with the Gaza ceasefire deal.

-As Gaza was hit by unparalleled death and devastation, the ceasefire has brought hope to the Palestinians, many of whom are wading through rubble and travelling on foot and donkey carts to finally return home.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.